 - COCP is typically the first-line treatment

-- MPA – medroxyprogesterone acetate is often considered a second line agent
+- MPA – medroxyprogesterone acetate orally may also be considered

 - Induces amenorrhoea

 - Side effects are common and can include:

 - Not effective as a contraception – additional barrier contraception is recommended

 - Gonadotropin releasing hormone (GnRH) may occasionally be used